 - optional: 3/4 cup (100g) chopped pecans or walnuts

 - Adjust the oven rack to the lower third position and preheat the oven to 350°F (177°C).
-Grease a 9×5-inch loaf pan or coat with nonstick spray.
+Lowering the oven rack prevents the top of your bread from browning too much, too soon.
+Grease a metal 9×5-inch loaf pan with non-stick spray.
 Set aside.

-- Whisk the flour, baking soda, salt, and cinnamon together in a large bowl.
+- Whisk the flour, baking soda, salt, and cinnamon together in a medium bowl.
+Set aside.

 - Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and brown sugar together on high speed until smooth and creamy, about 2 minutes.
-On medium speed, add the eggs one at a time, beating well after each addition.
-Beat in the yogurt, mashed bananas, and vanilla extract on medium speed until combined.
+With the mixer running on medium speed, add the eggs one at a time, beating well after each addition.
+Then beat in the yogurt, mashed bananas, and vanilla extract combined.
 With the mixer running on low speed, slowly beat the dry ingredients into the wet ingredients until no flour pockets remain.
-Do not overmix.
+Do not over-mix.
 Fold in the nuts, if using.